Carson Wentz rallies Eagles to 22-21 win over Giants - WHIZ News

 Giants: RB Devonta Freeman (ankle) left in the second half.

-Eagles: WR DeSean Jackson, RT Lane Johnson, DT Hassan Ridgeway (biceps) and DB Craig James (hamstring) left in the second half.
+Eagles: Jackson, RT Lane Johnson, DT Hassan Ridgeway (biceps) and DB Craig James (hamstring) left in the second half.

 UP NEXT